bespinian/trainings/gcp-workshops/README.md

 - Follow the instructions at [Creating the Serverless VPC Access Connector](#creating-the-serverless-vpc-access-connector).
   You may give the Connector a different name.

-- Enable the Cloud Function API: [Cloud Functiosn API Overview](https://console.cloud.google.com/apis/library/cloudfunctions.googleapis.com)
+- Enable the Cloud Function API: [Cloud Functions API Overview](https://console.cloud.google.com/apis/library/cloudfunctions.googleapis.com)

 - Checkout this repository at the tag `gcp-cloud-function`: